-Figure 15i.
+Figure 14i.
 Historical nitrate by sample type for VR0020.
-The domestic consumption standard (≤10 mg/L) does not apply to 2B streams.

 Phosphorus

 Phosphorus is an essential nutrient responsible for plants and animals that make up the aquatic food web.
 Small increases in phosphorus levels can bring about substantial increases in aquatic plant and algae growth, which can harm the natural ecosystem and water quality.
 It can also reduce recreational use and waterfront property values, as well as have a negative impact on human health.
 When the excess plants die and are decomposed, oxygen levels in the water drop dramatically which can lead to fish kills.